buyer’s agents work exclusively for buyers.

 - some agents will "double dip" when it comes to receiving commissions from both you and the selling agent.
 This is highly unethical.
 A reputable Buyer's Agent will work for you and only you.
 No biases and kick-backs.
 If they are receiving an incentive, they'll tell you about it beforehand.

-4. Will I be working exclusively with you throughout the entire process, or will I be dealing with others in the firm?
+4. Will I be working exclusively with YOU throughout the process, or will I be dealing with others in your firm?

 5. How long have you been in real estate and do you specialise in buying property in Brisbane?